-The Concert Choir course integrates elements of auditory, vocal, kinesthetic, and aesthetic dimensions of choral music though analysis, rehearsal and performance.
+The Chamber Choir course integrates advanced elements of auditory, vocal, kinesthetic, and aesthetic dimensions of choral music though analysis, rehearsal and performance.
 Particular attention will be paid to ensemble participation in the context of rehearsal and performance.
-Mandatory performance in IMSA formal concerts as well as auditioned opportunities such as IHSA Solo/Ensemble Contest and the IMEA District and All-State Festivals are opportunities for the student to grow in their overall musicianship.
+Mandatory performance in IMSA formal concerts as well as auditioned opportunities such as IHSA Solo/Ensemble Contest and the ILMEA District and All-State Festivals are opportunities for students to grow in their overall musicianship.